 How To Access Social Work Opportunities As An ISW

 As an Independent Social Worker, you are, in effect, running your own business and therefore you’ll need to go out and find your own cases to work.
 You may wish to proactively reach out to organisations such as local authorities and the courts yourself to offer your services, or advertise what you do and wait for people to contact you.
-Alternatively, you can apply to join an organisation such as WillisPalmer, which will match your skillset to cases they have coming in without having to proactively reach out to organisations.
+Alternatively, you can apply to work with an organisation such as WillisPalmer, which will match your skillset to cases they have coming in without having to proactively reach out to organisations.

 Barriers to going Independent